bsdimp/freebsd-git-docs/faq.md

 **Q:** But I also need to fix my 'main' branch.
 How do I do that?

-**A:** Git keeps track of the origis repository's own branches in an `freebsd/` namespace.
-To fix your 'main' branch, just make it point to the origin's 'main':
+**A:** Git keeps track of the remote repository branches in a `freebsd/` namespace.
+To fix your 'main' branch, just make it point to the remote's 'main':
 ```
 git branch -f main freebsd/main
 ```